sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

 #### Options
 - [Slush Pool](https://slushpool.com/en/home/)
 - [NiceHash](https://www.nicehash.com/asic-mining)
-  - While not exactly a mining pool, you are still rewarded in non-KYC bitcoin for providing your hashing power to the NiceHash service.
+  - While not exactly a mining pool, you are still rewarded in bitcoin for providing your hashing power to the NiceHash service.
 NiceHash acts like a broker to sell the hashing power that you're providing to hash power buyers.
 <br/>

 # P2P Exchanges
 All of these options below are decentralized peer to peer exchanges that I have personally bought bitcoin from.

 ## Overview
-In general, decentralized exchanges have many advantages such as, no single point of failure, no single point of control, and no single point of regulation.
+In general, decentralized P2P exchanges have many advantages such as, no single point of failure, no single point of control, and no single point of regulation.
 You're trading/swapping directly with your peers, there is no centralized third party involved.
 You don't need to create an account with the exchange and you don't need to transfer your money/assets to the exchange, so there's no risk of your data and/or funds being stolen by malicious entities.

 ## Options
 - [Bisq](https://bisq.network/)